Subhashchandra-Birajdar/first-demo/README.md

 <h1>inmodified</h1><br>
 unchanged<br>

-<h1>when we add file then it will go to stage then we will commit then it will be unchange.</h1><br>
+when we add file then it will go to stage then we will commit then it will be unchange.<br>

 <h1>add</h1><br>
         adds new or changed files in your working directory to the git staging area<br>